 "A solid technical foundation is essential.
 I spend a great deal of time helping my students work toward building ergonomic, healthy form and positioning.
 I prioritize injury prevention and often incorporate elements of Yoga and Alexander Technique to help students understand how to use key muscle groups efficiently and release tension.
 This is not because I have a particular end goal in mind for my students— each has their own goals in learning the instrument— but rather because forming healthy technique enables us to get the most enjoyment out of music making!
 I am privileged to have studied with some of the music world's most respected teachers and performers, including Alan Harris, Catharina Meints, Amir Eldan, Richard Aaron, and Steven Doane.
 These exceptional musicians have not only taught me how to play the cello, but they have taught me how to teach-- and I am so grateful to be able draw from this rich pool of musical viewpoints and teaching styles.
 With this background, I hope to help my students cultivate a clear and detailed understanding of the mechanics of playing the cello, and ultimately to become resourceful problem solvers in their individual practice.
-A cellist of any experience level can form good technique and enjoy making music.
+A cellist of any experience level can develop healthy, effective technique and enjoy making music.

 The study of music must go beyond solitary practice.
 I frequently stress the importance of keeping a daily practice routine, but I also believe that the ability to connect with others through music making is the ultimate joy of playing an instrument.
 Thus, I encourage my students to learn chamber music together in pairs and small groups, and give them frequent performing opportunities in the form of studio recitals, studio get-togethers, and outreach performances at nursing homes and other locations.
 Through these events, cellists hone their teamwork and collaboration skills and enjoy learning from each other and getting to know each other.
 But perhaps more importantly, they become aware that they can share something positive with their community.